Michael Langley Becomes Nation's First Black Four-Star Marine General

 According to a Washington Post profile of Langley, his command is used primarily to train African military units and help build their capacities.

-His command will also oversee hundreds of Special Operations troops Biden is deploying this year to Somalia, after former President Donald Trump withdrew them during his administration.
+His command will also oversee hundreds of Special Operations troops President Joe Biden is deploying this year to Somalia, after former President Donald Trump withdrew them during his administration.

 Michael O'Hanlon, a Brookings Institute senior fellow told the Post that the African command is facing "unique challenges," by facing different threats such as climate change, population growth, and political instability, according to the Post article.